warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_prereq.md

 ### A Cloudant service instance on Bluemix

-A tutorial for creating a {{site.data.keyword.cloudant_short_notm}} service instance is available [here](create_service.html).
+A separate tutorial for creating a {{site.data.keyword.cloudant_short_notm}} service instance called '`Cloudant Service 2017`' is available [here](create_service.html).

-This tutorial assumes that you have a service instance called `Cloudant Service 2017`.
+This tutorial assumes that you have already created a service instance called '`Cloudant Service 2017`'.

 ### A Cloudant database application

-A tutorial for creating a stand-alone Python application to work with a {{site.data.keyword.cloudant_short_notm}}
+A separate tutorial for creating a stand-alone Python application to work with a {{site.data.keyword.cloudant_short_notm}}
 service instance is available [here](create_database.html).
 It introduces a number of concepts that are helpful for understanding how to create and populate a
 {{site.data.keyword.cloudant_short_notm}} database.

 This tutorial assumes that you are familiar with those concepts.

+## The next step

+The next step in the tutorial is to [create the application environment](create_bmxapp_appenv.html).